ps-dps/mc-nylon/README.md

 For nylon to work for your custom item, you need to do the following things.

 ### 1. Add the item to the `nylon:items` tag
-Since it gives more performance, nylon only checks items of a certain id, for your item to work, just add the base id of the item you are planning to use to the `nylon:items` items tag located at `data/nylon/tags/items/items.json`.
+Since it is benefitial in terms of performance, nylon only checks items of certain ids.
+For your item to work, just add the base id of the item you are planning to use to the `nylon:items` items tag located at `data/nylon/tags/items/items.json`.

 When adding a `poisonous_potato` to it, the tag would look like this:
 ```json